Dry Eye Disease

 - Watery eyes

 The Relationship Between the Tear Film and Dry Eyes

 An adequate and consistent layer of tears on the surface of the eye is essential to keeping eyes healthy, comfortable, and seeing well.
 Tears clear the eye’s surface to keep it moist and wash away dust, debris, and microorganisms that could damage the cornea and lead to an eye infection or other complications.

 A normal tear film consists of a complex structure of mucin, tears, and oil that provides adequate eye surface protection.
-An issue with any of these sources of tear film components can result in tear instability and dry eyes.
-Understanding the tear film is essential to seeing the clear differences between tear deficiency issues and dry eye symptoms.
+An issue with any of these 3 layers of the tear film can result in tear instability and dry eyes.
+Understanding the tear film is essential to understanding the link between tear deficiency and dry eye symptoms.